NCIS Investigates Three Deaths in One Week on USS George Washington

 The U.S. Naval Criminal Investigative Service is looking into the circumstances behind three separate deaths among the crew of the USS George Washington, a Nimitz-class carrier currently undergoing deep maintenance at Newport News Shipbuilding.

-Over the course of last week, three Nimitz sailors were found dead, all in diffent locations and on different days.
+Over the course of last week, three Nimitz sailors were found dead, all in different locations and on different days.
 One was located aboard the ship and two were found off-base.

 The deceased include Retail Services Specialist 3rd Class Mikail Sharp, found at an off-base location on April 9; Interior Communications Electrician 3rd Class Natasha Huffman, found off-base on April 10; and an as-yet-unidentified crewmember, found aboard USS George Washington on April 15.